forrest-wilson/nzoils/README.md

 This will rebuild the 'temp' folder and create the 'dist' folder containing all files ready for deployment.

+There is also a handy shell script housed in this repo that will build the dist folder for you.

 **Note:** Please ensure all features work by running the 'npm run start' command before deploying the 'dist' folder to any live servers.

 ### Updating after new node module installs